wwoast/constantina/docs/INSTALL.md

 all the Python files and requirements that you need to run Constantina on another site.
 You'll likely want to edit on the `constantina.ini` config paths and other directory paths to match the specifics of where your server's Constantina files live.

+**NOTE**: If you diverge from using `~/constantina` and instance name `default` for your virtualenv, you will need to add a configuration lookup path in the top of `shared.py` so that Constantina knows where to find its own `constantina.ini` file.
+Especially for shared hosting environments where you don't have control to